 Paavo Paunu is a bold experimenter transcending the boundaries of painting and sculpture.
 His large installation-like artworks are abundant and often humorous, not shirking from the stranger sides of life.
 They spread out on a large scale, creating new dream-like spaces.
 The slightly off-kilter characters may be leaning in corners, with house-like structures built from reclaimed wood providing shelter.
 His paintings often feature a small male figure facing a manifold of challenges presented by nature.
 Emotions and the subconscious are present in Paunu's art.

 Emma Peura is a graphic and visual artist, who in her installations uses a wide variety of tools and techniques.
 She smoothly combines drawing, video and bricolage.
 Her art has commented on environmental issues such as the Lokka Reservoir in Lapland.
 Upon construction, the reservoir flooded not only the houses of Peura's relatives, but also most of Posoaapa, the largest string bog in Europe.
+Approximately 600 people were forced to leave their homes.
 Peura has studied the region's history from old maps and stories from his relatives.
-From these, she drew a new map, her interpretation.
-It portrays a place that no longer exists – except in memories.
+She used them to draw a new map, her interpretation.
+Pool depicts a place that no longer exists – except in memories.
+The artwork includes sound, with Peura's father telling a story about his family.

 Tamara Piilola's large, fabulous landscapes emit their own inner light.
 The water glints in the sunlight, the shadows merge into the darkness of the forest.
 Water elements are an essential part of her paintings.
 The artworks are not direct emulations of reality, but rather take the viewer somewhere beyond naturalism, to mindscapes.
 At the same time, the beauty of the paintings exudes comfort and mercy.
 Perhaps they are about longing for a lost paradise, a world where all was still well.